phalcon/documentation/docs/api/phalcon_http.md

 public function getHttpHost(): string;
 ```

-Gets host name used by the request.
+Return the host name used by the request.

 `Request::getHttpHost` trying to find host name in following order: